HeasonLee/FCDFusion/README.md

 # FCDFusion
-A fast and color-preserving fusion method for visible and infrared image pairs, and a metric called color deviation.
+We propose a fast and color-preserving fusion method for visible and infrared image pairs, and a metric called color deviation.

 This is the Python implementation of the paper "FCDFusion: A fast fusion method for visible and infrared image pairs with little color deviation".